sgtcoolguy/axway-open-docs/content/en/docs/appc/Axway_Appcelerator_Studio/Axway_Appcelerator_Studio_Guide/Customizing_Studio/Rubles/Ruble_Specification.md

 Paths can be specified in many places in the API.
 Whenever you see the term PATH\_SPECIFIER, the path can be specified as one of the following:

-*   a string specifying either a full path or a relative path.
-If only a relative path is provided, it will be be interpreted relative to the bundle directory if it is evaluated at _command definition_ time, and relative to the command's working directory if it is evaluated at _command invocation_ time (the latter is more common).
+* A string specifying either a full path or a relative path.
+If only a relative path is provided, it will be interpreted relative to the bundle directory if it is evaluated at _command definition_ time, and relative to the command's working directory if it is evaluated at _command invocation_ time (the latter is more common).

-*   an object that will return a path string as defined directly above when its to\_s method is called (e.g. File)
+* An object that will return a path string as defined directly above when its to\_s method is called (for example, File).

-*   a Ruby symbol with special meaning.
-For example, :current\_project might refer to the currently loaded project (NOT YET IMPLEMENTED)
+* A Ruby symbol with special meaning.
+For example, :current\_project might refer to the currently loaded project (NOT YET IMPLEMENTED).

 ### INPUT\_SPECIFIER